 From his office in Naypyidaw President Thein Sein governs from a city built on a monumental scale.
 As the first president of the reformist era – the man entrusted with getting Burma’s new electoral system off to a promising start – the ethnic conflicts remain his most significant challenge.

-The international community also recognises the historic opportunity of Naypyidaw’s parliamentary era.
+The community also recognises the historic opportunity of Naypyidaw’s parliamentary era.
 In 2012 Thein Sein was nominated for the Nobel Peace Prize.
 One of the reasons the nomination was premature is that ethnic conflicts, like the one in Kachin State, continue to rage.